Salf1-Sabit/Dynamic-Programming-Resources/README.md

 ## Classical Problems

-Here are some must-do DP problems (these are some famous classical problems and most of the easy/medium DP problems we face are variations of these ones).
+Here are some of the must-do DP problems (these are some famous classical problems and most of the easy/medium DP problems we face are variations of these ones).
 If you face issues understanding the problems don’t hesitate to watch a tutorial on youtube about that particular problem.

 1. [0/1 Knapsack problem](https://www.geeksforgeeks.org/0-1-knapsack-problem-dp-10/)
    - Knapsack variations: